Botanical Ingredients

 FDA Guidance for Industry – Botanical Drug Products

-You can find out about specific Botanical Ingredients by using the ingredient search feature of this website.
+You can find out about specific botanical ingredients by using the ingredient search feature of this website.

 The safety of a botanical depends on many things, such as its chemical makeup, how it is prepared and the manner in which it is used.
 Most cosmetic products are applied topically so the safety must take into account the route of exposure.
 The form of a botanical preparation also play important roles in its safety.
 For example, tinctures and extracts have different strengths.
-The same amount of a botanical may be contained in a a few teaspoons of tincture or an even smaller quantity of an extractThe mixture of substances drawn out of a material by solution, heat, or another physical or chemical process..
+The same amount of a botanical may be contained in a few teaspoons of tincture or an even smaller quantity of an extract.
 Also, different preparations vary in the relative amounts and concentrations of material removed from the whole botanical.
 For example, peppermint extract is very different from peppermint oil which is much more concentrated.
-It is the responsibility of the manufacturer to ensure that the ingredient is used appropraitely and in a safe manner.
+It is the responsibility of the manufacturer to ensure that the ingredient is used appropriately and in a safe manner.

 Resources